 District heating will also help with decarbonisation.
 In a district heating scheme, homes are connected to a network of highly insulated pipes.
 The scheme has an energy source, from which heat is distributed through the pipes into the homes.
 District heating schemes help with decarbonisation in two ways.
-Firstly it's often more efficient to have one large heating system delivering heat to multiple homes, offices schools and factories, rather than each building having its own boiler.
+Firstly it’s often more efficient to have one large heating system delivering heat to multiple homes, offices schools and factories, rather than each building having its own boiler.
 Secondly, district heating schemes are often powered from green energy – large heat pumps or biomass plants.
 They may even use waste heat, produced by factories or rubbish incinerators.
-There are already over 17,000 district heating schemes in the UK, including one in London that uses excess heat from the underground to warm homes.
+There are already over 17,000 district heating schemes in the UK that uses excess heat from the underground to warm homes.

 Another option to decarbonise heating is incorporating higher levels of biogas or hydrogen into the gas that runs through the national gas network.
 Unsurprisingly, the gas industry favours this option.
 But it will require a huge development of new infrastructure if we are to supply sustainable gas to most of our homes.